gardener/gardener-extension-provider-gcp/docs/usage/usage.md

 - Service Account User
 - Compute Admin

-As a final step create a `CredentialsBinding` referencing the GCP `WorkloadIdentity` and use it in our `Shoot` definitions.
+As a final step create a `CredentialsBinding` referencing the GCP `WorkloadIdentity` and use it in your `Shoot` definitions.

 ```yaml
 apiVersion: security.gardener.cloud/v1alpha1